serverless/blog/posts/2017-09-11-serverless-ops-logs.md

 In our [last ops post](https://serverless.com/blog/serverless-ops-metrics/), we set up simple alarms to monitor your Lambda functions with CloudWatch metrics and alarms.
 This gives you a baseline understanding of what is happening in your functions.

 But metrics can only take you so far.
-When errors are firing and alarms are triggering, you need visibility how and why your functions are failing.
+When errors are firing and alarms are triggering, you need visibility into how and why your functions are failing.

 Enter an old friend of every developer: the log.
 Logging lets you drop status updates from your code and provide additional detail around errors.

 Inspecting logs in a serverless world uses some different patterns -- no SSH-ing onto a production box and grep-ing through text files for you.
-In this post, I'll talk about the basic logging mechanisms with AWS Lambda and dive into some advanced practices for understanding your functions.
+In this post, we'll talk about the basic logging mechanisms with AWS Lambda and dive into some advanced practices for understanding your functions.

-# The Basics: Logging to CloudWatch
+## The Basics: Logging to CloudWatch

 First, let's start with a walkthrough of how logging works with AWS Lambda.
 We'll create a Serverless service to test logging.
 I like to use Python, but the mechanics are similar with Javascript or the other supported languages.